status-im/swarms/ideas/315-core-improvements.md

 A few key areas that we need to focus on:

 * all the critical security and privacy issues are resolved (including audit);
+    - a security and privacy document is delivered (it lists guarantees we make around security and privacy; as well as ways we are falling short)

 * all the critical tech debt issues are resolved;
 * key UX problems are solved in two areas:
     - adoption issues;